ryanleek/TCP_SOCKET_ChatApp/README.md

 - create executable with Pyinstaller

 Executable file in 'dist' folder.
-Download whole 'dist' folder to run program.
+Download the whole 'dist' folder to run program.

 With help from...